This story about my visit to North Korea made it into The Sun:

 May Day Celebrations

-Today we are joining in with the local May Day celebrations.
+Today, we are joining in with the local May Day celebrations.
 We visit another Fun Fair in Taesongsan Park (what a jolly time the locals have here) and today there are organised games.
-It’s like a school sports day with sack races, hoops and balloons.
+It’s like a school sports day, with sack races, hoops and balloons.
 These finish with a tug of war.
 Mass dancing is promised on the programme - like a huge line dance - but it doesn’t materialise.
 Apparently it happens spontaneously, pop up style, and this is proof that these events are not put on just for tourists.
-I'm not convinced by this logic; it sounds too convenient an explanation for not having organised something.
+I'm not convinced by this logic.

 We have criss-crossed the city countless times already.
 This has the double advantage of making Pyongyang appear much larger than it actually is and of being disorientating.
 We do get to see dancing in this park, however, as groups of ladies sway in a colourful group round large speakers.
 Later, there is additional karaoke on the steps of the monument.